-This bill would also require the director to identify areas of the state as moderate and high fire hazard severity zones and would require a local agency to make this information available for public review and comment, as provided.
-By expanding the responsibility of a local agency, the bill would impose a state-mandated local program.
-(2) The California Building Standards Law provides for the adoption of building standards by state agencies by requiring all state agencies that adopt or propose adoption of any building standard to submit the building standard to the California Building Standards Commission for approval and adoption.
-In the absence of a designated state agency, the commission is required to adopt specific building standards, as prescribed.
-Existing law requires the commission to publish, or cause to be published, editions of the code in its entirety once every 3 years.
+This bill, among other things, would also require the director to identify areas of the state as moderate and high fire hazard severity zones and would require a local agency to make this information available for public review and comment, as provided.
+By expanding the responsibility of a local agency, the bill would impose a statemandated local program.